thorntonmc/mt/README.md

-# mtee - mt's tee
+# mtee - mt's tee implementation

+mostly an exercise. implementing `tee` with some extensions